vboyev-MSFT/defender-docs/defender-xdr/irm-investigate-alerts-defender.md

 ### Alerts

 All insider risk management alerts are also visible in the Microsoft Defender portal's alert queue.
 Filter these alerts by choosing Microsoft Purview Insider Risk Management under **Service source**.

+Here's an example of an insider risk management alert in the Microsoft Defender portal:

 :::image type="content" source="/defender-xdr/media/insider-risk-alerts/xdr-irm-alert-small.png" alt-text="Sample of an insider risk alerts from Microsoft Purview Insider Risk Management." lightbox="/defender-xdr/media/insider-risk-alerts/xdr-irm-alert.png":::